simomagi/elastic_feature_consolidation/Readme.md

-In the bash file "experiments.sh" all the experiments for all the scenarios can be run.
+In the bash file `experiments.sh` all the experiments for all the scenarios can be run.